-Punch baits are dip baits with various types of fiber added so when a treble hook is pushed (“punched”) into a bait tub and then pulled out, the fibers get snagged and the hook gets covered with bait.
+Punch baits are dip baits but with various types of fiber added.
+When a treble hook is "punched" or pushed into the bait tub and pulled out, the fibers get snagged and the hook covered with bait.

 Bee’-Jay’s Catfish Dough Bait